 What is already confirmed

-TVNZ's own FY25 and HY26 releases explicitly reference FIFA World Cup 26, while TVNZ+ rules confirm New Zealand-only access and TVNZ material lists a wide range of supported connected-TV routes.
+TVNZ's own FY25 and HY26 releases explicitly reference FIFA World Cup 26, while the current TVNZ+ route, TVNZ+ rules, and official TVNZ material all point to New Zealand-only access with a wide range of supported connected-TV routes.

 FIFA World Cup 2026 Schedule - Key Dates